 With enotecas located around every corner of the Eternal City, it can be hard to recognize the best wine bars in Rome.
 Although many attract a crowd, especially those in the centro storico, many others lie under the radar but are well worth checking out.
-After many nights (and some afternoons) spent spent sipping my way through the city, I wanted to put together a wine map that covers all of my favorite wine bars in Rome.
+After many evenings spent sipping my way through the city, I wanted to put together a wine map that covers all of my favorite wine bars in Rome.

 From north to south, east to west, here are my favorite recommendations for every neighborhood in Rome.
 Cin cin!

 I’ve selected these wine bars for their quality, wine list and overall atmosphere.
-While every restaurant in Rome seems to bill itself as bistro and wine bar, these 50 spots are serious enotecas that appeal to a proper enophile, someone like my father who always hopes to be surprised by a wine on the menu.
-They have an extensive list of wines by the glass – at least 10 different wines are available at any given time – including more niche and peculiar grape varieties.
+While every restaurant in Rome seems to bill itself as bistro and wine bar, these 50 spots are serious enoteche that appeal to a proper enophile, someone like my father who always hopes to be surprised by a wine on the menu.
+They have an extensive list of wines by the glass — at least 10 different wines are available at any given time — including more niche and peculiar grape varieties.
 And these spots focus more on wine than food, meaning menu items are usually limited to small bites or meat & cheese plates.